nakylait/timescale_article/article.md

 **Insights:**
 - TimescaleDB significantly outperforms PostgreSQL for aggregation queries
 - The `time_bucket` function is more efficient than `date_trunc`
-- Complex calculations (like stddev) benefit from TimescaleDB's chunk-based processing
 - TimescaleDB's memory efficiency becomes more important with complex aggregations

 ### Advanced TimescaleDB Features: Continuous Aggregates

 One of TimescaleDB's most powerful features is continuous aggregates.
-These pre-compute and automatically maintain aggregated views of your time-series data, dramatically improving query performance for common analytical operations.
+It pre-computes and automatically maintains aggregated views of the time-series data by improving query performance for common analytical operations.

 Let's compare a regular PostgreSQL view with a TimescaleDB continuous aggregate: